Skip to main content

 Learning how to create materials which are accessible from the start will save time in the long run.
 It is also important to find out how to remediate any issues in materials you’ve already created.

-This short video introduces some simple ways in which a PowerPoint presentation can be made accessible.
+If you have a deck you've already built, this short video introduces some simple ways in which a PowerPoint presentation can be made accessible.

 'How to make your teaching with PowerPoint more accessible' video transcript